ericvicenti/turbo-expo-starter/apps/nextron-app/README.md

     "postinstall": "electron-builder install-app-deps"
 ```

 > Why?
 There is an error when this postinstall step is used within the package.
 I'm not exactly sure why, but this change allow electron-builder to do its job!
+Alternatively, [this might work](https://github.com/electron-userland/electron-builder/issues/3984#issuecomment-784524894).

 ### To Do: